Performance Boosting

 @jit

-)Cython is more stable and mature, Numba developing faster
+).Cython is more stable and mature, Numba developing faster.

-Numba also works for GPUs
+Numba also works for GPUs (check optional material for GPU Computing).

-Cython can compile arbitrary Python code and directly call C libraries, Numba has restrictions
+Cython can compile arbitrary Python code and directly call C libraries, Numba has restrictions.

 Numba requires LLVM toolchain, Cython only C compiler.